 Coyotes are elusive, adaptive, intelligent animals that manage to hold their own when living in close contact with humans.
 Most coyote management attempts have been designed to reduce their population numbers, however, due to their fecundity, behavior and adaptability, those attempts have failed.

 The great majority of coyotes don't prey upon livestock.
 However, once a coyote learns that young livestock are easy prey, depredation can become a problem.
 If this occurs, removal of the offending coyote is often recommended.
 However, when farms are situated in a coyote territory with no depredation, the resident coyote may actually be an asset to the farm by removing rodents and preventing problem coyotes from moving into the area.
 In New Hampshire there is no closed season on coyotes.
 They may be taken by trapping or shooting, but it is illegal to use poison as a control method.
 It is a good idea to check with the state wildlife agency before undertaking any control methods.
 Preventive measures such as proper disposal of livestock carcasses, use of guard animals, keeping expectant animals and newborns in confinement or using electric fences can deter coyotes.
 In suburban areas coyotes have been known to kill house cats.
 Keeping your pets and pet food inside at night helps reduce the likelihood that a family pet will become prey.
 Coyotes are often blamed for events for which domestic dogs, automobiles or other wildlife are responsible.
 As for your safety, coyotes pose little risk to people.
-In New Hampshire there has never been a report of a coyote attacking a person.

 For more information: